etclabscore/pristine-typescript-react-jade/README.md

 npm install
 ```

-The project utilizes [Jade Servive Runner](https://github.com/etclabscore/jade-service-runner) to run an EVM based client in the background.
+The project utilizes [Jade Service Runner](https://github.com/etclabscore/jade-service-runner) to run an EVM based client in the background.
 To run the app and background-service, run the following commands seperately.

 ```bash
 npm start